Forum Agenda

 08:00

-08:00 - 09:00
+08:00 - 09:30

 Break

-Due Diligence for Investment along Critical Mineral Supply Chains
+De-Risking Investments Along Critical Mineral Supply Chains

 As demand for critical minerals grows, unleashing investment along supply chains is essential for sustainability and security.
-This event explores how leveraging ESG principles, strengthening the rule of law, and using development assistance can de-risk nvestments and create more attractive environments for businesses and capital.
+This event explores how leveraging ESG principles, strengthening the rule of law, and using development assistance can de-risk investments and create more attractive environments for businesses and capital.

 Private sector representatives will join policy makers to discuss how responsible governance, regulatory stability, and strategic support can mitigate risks, enhance transparency, and unlock sustainable growth in critical mineral markets.